 Can You Water Bath Can Butter?

-No. Because butter is acidic, a simple boiling water bath canner will not be able to get hot enough to kill botulism and other toxins in the final product.
+No. Water bath canning is safe for high acid foods only.
+Because butter is a low acid food, a simple boiling water bath canner will not be able to get hot enough to kill botulism and other toxins in the final product.

 This means that if you are canning butter, you must pressure can it.

-If you are new to canning and don’t know if you have the supplies you need, THIS list will help you out (Six Dollar Family).
+If you are new to canning and don’t know if you have the supplies you need, THIS list will help you out.